Segment Tool

 What does life expectancy at birth mean?

-Life expectancy at birth is an estimate of the average number of years a new-born baby would survive if he or she experienced the particular area's age-specific mortality rates for that time period throughout his or her life.
-The figures in the tool therefore reflect mortality among those living in each area in 2020-21, rather than mortality among those born in each area.
-It is not therefore the number of years a baby born in the area in 2018-20 could actually expect to live, both because the death rates of the area are likely to change in the future and because many of those born in the area will live elsewhere for at least some part of their lives.
+Life expectancy at birth is an estimate of the average number of years a new-born baby would survive if he or she experienced the particular area’s age-specific mortality rates for that time period throughout his or her life.
+The figures in the tool therefore reflect mortality among those living in each area in the time period selected, rather than mortality among those born in each area.
+It is not therefore the number of years a baby born in the area in the selected time period could actually expect to live, both because the death rates of the area are likely to change in the future and because many of those born in the area will live elsewhere for at least some part of their lives.

 Why does the difference in life expectancy between the most and least deprived quintile differ from the slope index of inequality in life expectancy?